5 Things I Brought Back from Mexico City

 5 Things to Bring Back from Mexico City

 When I shop, I always make sure to stock up on plenty of dried chiles, such as mild anchos, smoky chipotles, and raisiny pasillas that I use to make sauces and moles, or to add flavor to soups and broths.
 The selection is much greater than what you find in the states, and the chiles are fresher, more pliable, and more perfumed and will lend greater complexity to your cooking.

 2. Mole Powder

-Having once made the dish at home, I know first-hand how laborious it is to prepare — the whole endeavor took me three days — so when I'm in Mexico, I always make sure to pick up a bag of ready-to-make mole powder.
-The prepared powder costs just a few bucks and drastically cuts down on mole prep time.
-All you need to do is sauté it in some oil, add water to make an unctuous paste, and then simmer your meat of choice into a luscious stew.
+Having once made the dish at home, I know firsthand how laborious it is to prepare — the whole endeavor took me three days — so when I’m in Mexico I always make sure to pick up a bag of ready-made mole powder.
+Available in any of the city’s “Mi Mercados,” the prepared powder costs just a few bucks and drastically cuts down on mole prep time.
+All you need to do is sauté it in some oil, add water to make an unctuous paste, then simmer your meat of choice into a luscious stew.

 If mole poblano’s not your thing, look for other popular variations such as negro, rojo, verde, and pipián.

 Cacao plants were first cultivated in southern Mexico about 4,000 years ago, and hot chocolate was first consumed there in the form of a frothy, unsweetened beverage known as xocolātl.
 Reserved for royalty and important military personnel and used as a mood enhancer and energy booster, the drink captivated the country’s eventual conquistadors; they brought the drink back to Spain, where it picked up European influences such as milk and sugar.